DimaFantasy/IntelHex/README.md

 These functions are particularly useful when working with Intel HEX files, a common format for representing binary data in a human-readable text format.
 You can utilize these functions to perform various tasks, such as converting data between formats, extracting data sections, and managing different record types commonly found in Intel HEX files.

-Resources
-In the "Resources" section, you'll find links to important materials that will help deepen your understanding of Delphi and its capabilities.

 Note: All materials in this repository are provided under both the WTFPL (Do What The Fuck You Want To Public License) and DBAD (Don’t Be a D*ck Public License) licenses, which allow you to do practically anything with them.
 However, remember to be good and respect the work of other developers!

 --------------------------------------------------------------